A complete characterization of sharp thresholds to spherically symmetric multidimensional pressureless Euler-Poisson systems: Preliminary calculations

-with initial data $\rho_0 := \rho(0,\beta), p_0:=p(0,\beta), q_0:=q(0,\beta), s_0:=s(0,\beta)$ respectively.
-Here, $'$ indicates differentiation along the path \eqref{chpath}.
-Note that we use the notation $\rho$ for the density as in \eqref{mainsysmass}, which is a function of time and the spatial variable, as well as for the solution to the ODE \eqref{rhoode}, which is another function of time only (for a fixed parameter $\beta$).
+Here, prime $'$ denotes differentiation along the characteristic path \eqref{chpath}.
+Note that we continue to use the notation $\rho$ for the density as in \eqref{mainsysmass}, which is a function of time and the spatial variable, as well as for the solution to the ODE \eqref{rhoode}, which is another function of time only (for a fixed parameter $\beta$).
 Similarly for the notation $\rho_0$.
 However, it will be clear from context whether we are referring to $\rho$ as the solution of the main PDE system \eqref{mainsys} or as the unknown in \eqref{rhoode}.